-There are two main types of drugs that can be used:
+There are two main types of drugs that can be used: Inhibitors.

-Inhibitors.
 These can be used to block the natural hormone testosterone that makes the prostate enlarge or get bigger.

 Blockers.

 These are used to relax the smooth muscle at the prostate area.
 Later, you may still need to talk over other options with your doctor.
 Medication may not be suitable if you have other problems such as kidney problems, urinary retention or bladder stones.

+Below you will find a guide to inhibitors and blockers

+Inhibitors:

+These are called Finasteride or Dutasteride

+These work by shrinking an already enlarged prostate.
+They can slow down the rate at which the prostate is enlarging.

+It may take up to 6 months before this treatment starts to take effect.

+This treatment may last for several years.

+Advantages of inhibitors

-Types of drugs How these work How quickly they work How long they can be effective for Points in favour Points against Inhibitors For example Finasteride Dutasteride These can shrink an already enlarged prostate.
-They can slow down the rate at which the prostate is enlarging It may take up to 6 months before this treatment starts to take effect This treatment may last for several years Symptoms improve in half of all men with BPH using this treatment.
-Works best in men with large prostates May have difficulties in achieving an erection and cause loss of sexual desire.
+Symptoms improve in half of all men with BPH using this treatment.
+Works best in men with large prostates.

+Drawbacks of inhibitors

+May have difficulties in achieving an erection and cause loss of sexual desire.
 These should be avoided if the partner may become pregnant.
+If pregnant the partner should avoid handling the pills as these have an effect on male babies during pregnancy.
+Usually side-effects of this medication disappear when the drug is stopped.

+Blockers

+These are called Tamsulosin and Alfuzosin.

+These work by relaxing the muscle around the bladder neck and within the prostate so there is less pressure on the urethra.
+This helps improve the flow of urine.

+These work quite quickly, usually in 2 - 3 weeks.

+This treatment may last for 3 years or more.

+Advantages of blockers

+Symptoms improve in up to 60% of all men with BPH using this treatment.

+Drawbacks of blockers

-If pregnant the partner should avoid handling the pills as these have an effect on male babie during pregnancy.
-Usually side effects of this medication disappear when the drug is stopped Blockers Tamsulosin Alfuzosin These relax the muscle around the bladder neck and within the prostate so there is less pressure on the urethra.
-This helps improve the flow of urine These work quite quickly, usually in 2 - 3 weeks This treatment may last for 3 years or more Symptoms improve in up to 60% of all men with BPH using this treatment These can include headache, dizziness, tiredness and stomach problems.
-Usually side effects of this medication disappear when the drug is stopped.
-May not be suitable for men with a history of low bloopressure
+These can include headache, dizziness, tiredness and stomach problems.
+Usually side-effects of this medication disappear when the drug is stopped.
+May not be suitable for men with a history of low blood pressure your GP may refer you to a specialist called a urologist.
+You may also see a nurse who specialises in this type of problem too.

 The doctor may decide it is best to use a combination of these drugs for your treatment.
 In fact both drugs may be combined into one pill.
+If your symptoms do not seem to be improving